sagemath/sagewiki_to_gh-2022-10-10/days99.md

  * [[http://doc.sagemath.org/html/en/developer/|SageMath Documentation]]

+== Exploring the Macaulay2 interface ==

+Here is the worksheet that was used during the "exploring the M2 interface", with notes added.

 == Tentative list of Coding Projects (Group Leader) ==

 === Further development of plane partition class (Jessica Striker) ===